 7.2.1 The program must have a functional relationship with at least one (1) hospital with a dental service approved by CDAC.
-This relationship must afford each student the opportunity to participate in the management of a patients' health and observe working relationships with other health professionals in a hospital.
+This relationship should afford the student the opportunity to learn protocols, observe working relationships with other health professionals and to provide direct patient care while participating in the management of the health and social problems of the hospital patient.